School Board Policy Manual

 H. “School Personnel” means professional employee or professional’s delegate of the school district who provides health, educational, social, psychological, law enforcement or child care services.

 I. “Sexual Abuse” means the subjection of a child by a person responsible for the child’s care, by a person who has a significant relationship to the child (as defined in Minn.
 Stat. § 609.341, Subd.
 15), or by a person in a position of authority (as defined in Minn.
 Stat. § 609.341, Subd.
 10) to any act which constitutes a violation of Minnesota statutes prohibiting criminal sexual conduct.
 Such acts include sexual penetration as well as sexual contact.
 Sexual abuse also includes any act involving a minor which constitutes a violation of Minnesota statutes prohibiting prostitution, or use of a minor in a sexual performance.
 Sexual abuse includes threatened sexual abuse.
+Sexual abuse includes all reports of known or suspected child trafficking involving a child who is identified as a victim of sex trafficking.
+Sexual abuse includes threatened sexual abuse which includes the status of a parent or household member who has committed a violation which requires registration under Minn.
+Stat. § 243.166, Subd.
+1b(a) or (b) (Registration of Predatory Offenders).

 J. “Mental Injury” means an injury to the psychological capacity or emotional stability of a child as evidenced by an observable or substantial impairment in the child’s ability to function within a normal range of performance and behavior with due regard to the child’s culture.